 What is an income statement?

+To help you prepare an income statement, first, let’s go over the definition.
 Income statements, also referred to as profit and loss (P&L) statements, provide a summary of your company’s income and expenses over a specific period.
 It includes revenue, expenses, gains, losses, and the resulting net income from the period the statement covers.
 In other words, the income statement helps you to understand whether your business has made a profit or a loss.
 This can give you an excellent insight into your firm’s financial health over a given period.

 What do you need to include in an income statement?